mcvicar/toka/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

-I would use [SemVer](http://semver.org/) for versioning if a production ready version was required.
+I would use [SemVer](http://semver.org/) for versioning if a production ready version was ever required.

 ## License